Production of Information to the Authorities: The In-house Perspective

 Relatedly, the corporate will be interested in preserving protections afforded under the attorney-client privilege or its jurisdictional equivalents.
 Special care must be taken at the start and throughout the investigation to have clear records of who is authorised on behalf of the company to instruct and receive advice from external lawyers, and is therefore the client.
 The purpose of any internal investigation is important also and should be recorded.
 Is the purpose to obtain legal advice on the company’s position in relation to a law enforcement or regulatory authority’s interest?
 Is it to gather information to disclose to the authorities?
 Or is it to do with actual or contemplated litigation, or a combination of reasons?

-In September 2018, the Court of Appeal overturned the England and Wales High Court’s ruling in SFO v.
-ENRC that a criminal investigation by the SFO does not necessarily equate to adversarial litigation being in reasonable contemplation, which is of course the test for the applicability of litigation privilege.
-The High Court’s decision made the applicability of legal privilege in internal investigations in the United Kingdom, when the authorities were in an investigatory and not in a prosecution phase, difficult and widened the transatlantic divide in the approach to legal privilege.
-With the Court of Appeal ruling restating the previous position, it is now easier for corporates to argue successfully that litigation privilege applies to certain parts of its internal investigation, including over employee and third-party interviews and material generated by forensic accountants.
-While the question of who is the ‘client’ remains narrowly construed, namely those who have been authorised by the company to instruct and receive advice from lawyers, the Court of Appeal in SFO v.
-ENRC expressed a non-binding view that the law in this area could be reviewed and updated.
-For now, it remains more difficult to apply legal advice privilege to the fact-gathering part of an internal investigation.
+With the Court of Appeal ruling in SFO v.
+ENRC,7 it is now easier for corporates to argue successfully that litigation privilege applies to certain parts of its internal investigation, including over employee and third-party interviews and material generated by forensic accountants.
+While the question of who is the ‘client’ remains narrowly construed, namely those who have been authorised by the company to instruct and receive advice from lawyers, the Court of Appeal expressed a non-binding view that the law in this area could be reviewed and updated.8 For now, it remains more difficult to apply legal advice privilege to the fact-gathering part of an internal investigation.

-Federal courts in the United States are, however, reluctant to recognise selected waivers of privilege in relation to documents produced as part of an investigation or prosecution.
-The information may lose the protection of privilege and be subject to discovery by other parties.
+Federal courts in the United States are reluctant, however, to recognise selected waivers of privilege in relation to documents produced as part of an investigation or prosecution.11 The information may lose the protection of privilege and be subject to discovery by other parties.

 It is also noteworthy that legal privilege in most European countries is generally treated somewhat differently than it is in the United Kingdom and United States.
 France and Germany, for example, apply the doctrine of professional secrecy or confidentiality of communication between the client and his or her attorney.
 Lawyer–client communications are, pursuant to the doctrine, protected from disclosure to external parties, subject to the crime exception.
 The status of any material created by lawyers during an internal investigation will need to be carefully considered.
 This is especially so because material created by in-house counsel conducting an internal investigation not under the auspices of an external lawyer-led investigation, is unlikely to attract the professional secrecy or confidentiality protection.